Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 ### Path-planning
 Perform the following tasks:

 1. Consider that the robot is initially located at the position (10,10) and the goal is to be at position (15,15) in the map `test_2.png` placed in the ```../res/``` folder.
 Visualize the computed path using the Dijkstra algorithm.
 The solution will be saved in the ```../out/``` folder.
-In all the tests that you will perform, use a grid size up to 40.
+It's advisable for the grid size to use values between 15 and 40 in order not to lose precision without compromising efficiency.

    ```python run_path_planning.py --scenario  ../res/test_2.png --start "(10,10)" --finish "(15,15)" --grid_size 40 --algorithm Dijkstra --heuristic naive```